Awbono language

-Awbono is a Papuan language spoken in the highlands of Papua Province, Indonesia.
+Awbono or Awban is a Papuan language spoken in the south of Jayawijaya Mountains, specifically in Awban Village, Kolf Brazza District, Asmat Regency, South Papua, Indonesia.
 All that is known of Awbono is a few hundred words recorded in first-contact situations recorded in Wilbrink (2004) and Hischier (2006).

 An Awbono word list from Jacky Menanti is published in Wilbrink (2004).

 Densar, which is poorly attested, may be closely related.